Skip to main content

 lto = true

-Configure the release-with-logs Profile
+release-with-logs Profile

-Configuring a release-with-logs profile can be useful for if you need to build a .wasm that has logs enabled for printing debug logs when using the soroban-cli.
+Configuring a release-with-logs profile can be useful if you need to build a .wasm file that has logs enabled for printing debug logs when using the soroban-cli.
 Note that this is not necessary to access debug logs in tests or to use a step-through-debugger.

 [profile.release-with-logs]